Freight Shipping from San Diego to Baltimore

 How much does it cost to ship freight from San Diego to Baltimore?

-Full truckload (FTL) rates from San Diego, CA to Baltimore, MD currently range from $6,407-$7,897 for a standard dry van load over the 2,980-mile route.
+Full truckload (FTL) rates from San Diego, CA to Baltimore, MD currently range $6,407-$7,897 (roughly $2.17-$2.67 per mile over 2,980 miles).
 LTL shipments typically cost $1,839-$2,933 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Baltimore?